What to expect at a hearing test

 - Are there any issues you have over your hearing?

-In the weeks leading up to your test, it is helpful to think about these questions beforehand so you can give us a more comprehensive answer when the question is asked to you.
+In the weeks leading up to your hearing exam, it is helpful to think about these questions beforehand so you can give us a more comprehensive answer when the question is asked to you.

 There are a whole host of hearing tests we can administer.
 But the most common types of hearing tests include the following: